SolaceDev/solace-dev-codelabs/markdown/kafka-connectors/kafka-connectors.md

 - if Confluent platform, create a new directory `kafka-connect-solace` inside `/opt/confluent-5.5.1/share/java/` and copy it there

 Repeat the same procedure for the Sink Connector.

-### Download the Distribution

-If you do not wish to build the Connectors from source, you can download a pre-compiled version.
-On the right side of the screen, click the "Releases" and download the latest ZIP or TAR file.
-Open the archive, and look in the `lib` directory.
-Copy the `pubsubplus-connector-kafka-[source|sink]-x.x.x.jar` file into the Kafka installation location as in the step above.